johnstonskj/thrift-specs/docs/transport-buffered.md

 # Buffered and Framed Transports

 This specification describes the buffered and framed wrapper transports, both are required components of the minimal language support for Thrift.
+Any buffering performed by these wrappers is independent of any *intrinsic* buffering provided by any implementation of `TBufferedTransport`.

 This specification refers to the [Transport API and Behavior](https://johnstonskj.github.io/thrift-specs/transport-api) which defines transport-agnostic and default behavior.